avinoamr/prettylogs/README.md

 String formatting
 -----------------
-The right-shift notation uses the same API as Python's `Logger` class, except that it the message argument isn't passed directly.
-The rest of the arguments are passed to the logging default string formatting behavior:
+The right-shift notation uses the same API as Python's `Logger` class, except that the message argument isn't passed directly.
+The rest of the arguments are passed to the logging module for the default string formatting behavior:

 ```python
 """